-Goddess of Abundance Oil for Wealth, Prosperity and Success
+Goddess of Abundance Oil for Prosperity

-Our Goddess of Abundance Oil is the ideal blend to use when attempting to create a life full of prosperity, wealth, blessings and fruitful endeavors.
-Like our other Goddess Oils, we have included 6 sacred herbs and oils associated with our favorite abundance goddesses: Fortuna Copia, Inari, Epona, Renenet, Lakshmi, and Anuket.
-It comes in a ½ bottle.
+Our Goddess of Abundance Oil is the ideal blend to use to create a life full of prosperity, wealth, blessings, and fruitful endeavors.
+Use it for rituals for money, business, love, family and marriage matters, freedom from debt, new ventures, and more.
+As with our other Goddess Oils, we have included six sacred herbs and oils associated with our favorite abundance goddesses: Fortuna Copia, Inari, Epona, Renenet, Lakshmi, and Anuket.
+It comes in a ½ oz. glass bottle.

-Fortuna Copia: Fortuna Copia is the Roman Goddess of Destiny, Great Fortune and Abundance.
+Fortuna Copia: Fortuna Copia is the Roman Goddess of Destiny, Great Fortune, and Abundance.
 Often depicted as holding a rudder and cornucopia, she is honored for her ability to steer us in the right direction in order to help us obtain an abundant life.
 She is also associated with timing and luck in general.
 She is without a doubt, one of the best Goddesses to work with when one is confronted with issues of sadness, poverty, misfortune, etc. as she is known to help put people back on the right path.
-She is even represented in the Tarot deck as one of the major arcana thus representing the significance of destiny and fate.
+She is even represented in the Tarot deck as one of the major arcana, thus representing the significance of destiny and fate.
 When all things are aligned, she promises great prosperity.
 The Daffodil flower is her sacred plant.
 However, since daffodils can be toxic, we have included Bay leaves.
 However, we have added daffodil fragrance oil.

-Renenet: Renenet was an Egyptian Goddess of Wealth, Riches and Prosperity.
-She was also associated with the harvest, nourishment and the naming of children.
+Renenet: Renenet was an Egyptian Goddess of Wealth, Riches, and Prosperity.
+She was also associated with the harvest, nourishment, and the naming of children.
 Names were considered to be incredibly important to the Egyptians as they believed if a name was forgotten, the soul would not survive eternal life.
-She is a Cobra Goddess often depicted as a woman with the head of a cobra or in some cases, depicted with the head of a lion.
+She is a Cobra Goddess, often depicted as a woman with the head of a cobra or in some cases, depicted with the head of a lion.
 Her association with the cobra most likely comes from the snakes seen throughout the fields during harvest time.
 Offerings to her would often include wines and fresh fruit.

-Epona: Epona was a far reaching Goddess.
-Widely accepted to have originated in Gaul, Epona was adopted by a number of cultures including the Celtic, Irish, Welsh, Scots and Romans.
+Epona: Epona was a far-reaching Goddess.
+Widely accepted to have originated in Gaul, Epona was adopted by a number of cultures including the Celtic, Irish, Welsh, Scots, and Romans.
 Epona was traditionally known as a horse goddess.
-Frequently worshiped by cultures who depended on their relationship with horses, Epona was most always depicted with the image of a horse and was commonly associated with a white mare.
-Her association with wealth and prosperity comes from two primary beliefs: the horse was seen as an animal of power, importance and presitge and Epona's connection to dreams.
-As a dream goddess, she represents the fulfillment of one's aspirations, hopes and desires.
+Frequently worshiped by cultures who depended on their relationship with horses, Epona was almost always depicted with the image of a horse and was commonly associated with a white mare.
+Her association with wealth and prosperity comes from two primary beliefs: the horse was seen as an animal of power, importance, and prestige, and Epona's connection to dreams.
+As a dream goddess, she represents the fulfillment of one's aspirations, hopes, and desires.
 She is a goddess of manifestation.

-Inari: Inari is the Japanese Goddess of food, rice, agriculture and fertility.
+Inari: Inari is the Japanese Goddess of food, rice, agriculture, and fertility.
 As such, she is a Goddess of Abundance.
 Typically depicted with a fox, Inari is still considered one of Japan's most important deities.
 Offerings typically include rice and sake.
 Her associated color is red.
 Inari represents the fruitfulness of life and all that grows out of the planting of seeds.

-Lakshmi: Although Lakshmi is considered a wonderful goddess to petition for prosperity, wealth and abundance, she is also a goddess of beauty, grace, purity and charm.
+Lakshmi: Although Lakshmi is considered a wonderful goddess to petition for prosperity, wealth, and abundance, she is also a goddess of beauty, grace, purity, and charm.
 She is another mother goddess and thus is referred to as “mata” or “mother”.
 Lakshmi represents the female side of the “supreme” being, Lord Vishnu.
 She is what Carl Jung would refer to as the animus, the female side of the whole.
 Or, in Chinese philosophy, she would be Yin in Yin & Yang.
-Lakshmi represents the healthy attributes of femininity such as kindness, sensitivity and receptivity.
+Lakshmi represents the healthy attributes of femininity, such as kindness, sensitivity, and receptivity.